makerdao/mips/MIP8/mip8.md

 ## Paragraph Summary

 This proposal defines the process where at least one domain team from each domain (Risk, Smart Contracts, Oracles, Legal, etc.) "Greenlights" the collateral type (based on research) in order for the collateral onboarding process to proceed.
-Testing update.

 ## Component Summary